artandmath/NukeProfilers/README.md

 ## Alternatively
 - Modify the Nukescripts to work in your comp pipeline.
-- Test the Nukescripts by sending the write nodes to your renderfarm.
+- Sending the Nukescripts to your renderfarm.
-- Gather the analytics.
+- Gather analytics from the renderfarm.